jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 This crucial step iterates through each active vault-to-operator delegation and records its contribution to the operator's voting power:

-*   For each valid delegation found in the Jito Vault program:
+- For each valid delegation found in the Jito Vault program:
   - Retrieves the corresponding token weight from the epoch's [`WeightTable`](#weighttable).
-    - Calculates the weighted stake for that delegation (delegation amount * token weight).
+  - Calculates the weighted stake for that delegation (delegation amount \* token weight).
   - Updates the relevant [`OperatorSnapshot`](#operatorsnapshot) by adding the calculated stake weight.
   - Stores detailed information about the weighted delegation within the [`OperatorSnapshot`](#operatorsnapshot)'s `vault_operator_stake_weight` array.
   - Increments the total stake weight in the global [`EpochSnapshot`](#epochsnapshot).
   - Creates a [`VaultOperatorDelegationSnapshot`](#vaultoperatordelegationsnapshot) account for detailed auditing.

 These granular snapshots serve multiple purposes:

-*   They populate the [`OperatorSnapshot`](#operatorsnapshot) accounts with the actual stake weights used for voting.
+- They populate the [`OperatorSnapshot`](#operatorsnapshot) accounts with the actual stake weights used for voting.
-*   They update the [`EpochSnapshot`](#epochsnapshot) with the total voting power present in the system for this epoch.
+- They update the [`EpochSnapshot`](#epochsnapshot) with the total voting power present in the system for this epoch.
-*   They provide detailed audit trails of exactly where each operator's voting power originates.
+- They provide detailed audit trails of exactly where each operator's voting power originates.
-*   They enable verification of correct weight calculation for each delegation.
+- They enable verification of correct weight calculation for each delegation.
-*   They prevent retroactive manipulation of the voting power distribution.
+- They prevent retroactive manipulation of the voting power distribution.

 ##### 6.6 Ballot Box Initialization

+Copy and paste the following code at the bottom of your test function:

 ```rust
         // Initialize the ballot box for collecting votes